Atlas of plant and animal histology

 Mitochondria

 DNA, ribosomes, and many enzymes are located in the mitochondrial matrix, where several metabolic pathways take place.
-Mitochondrial DNA is located in places referred as nucleoids, where enzymes for replication and repairing can be found.
-Some nucleoids may contain more than one DNA molecule.
-DNA is condensed by TFAM proteins.
-DNA contains about 16500 paired bases and around 37 genes that, in humans, code for 13 proteins of the respiratory chain, 2 ribosomal RNA and 22 transference RNA.
-So they can synthesize proteins.
-Mitochondrial DNA replication is not coupled to the cell cycle and it can be replicated at any time in the life of a cell.
-Nucleoids are associated to the inner mitochondrial membrane through the MitOS protein complex.
+The mitochondrial DNA is located in places referred to as nucleoids, which may contain more than one DNA molecule.
+Nucleoids are attached to the inner membrane by MitOS complex proteins.
+DNA contains about 16500 paired bases and around 37 genes that, in humans, code for 13 proteins.
+Hundreds of copies of the mitochondrial DNA can be found in one cell.
+Mitochondrial DNA replication is not coupled to the cell cycle, and it can be replicated at any time in the life of a cell.

 2. Fusion and fission